ibm-cloud-docs/EventStreams/object_storage_bridge_classic.md

         <container_name>/dt=2016-12-07/<object_a>
         <container_name>/dt=2016-12-08/<object_b>
         <container_name>/dt=2016-12-08/<object_c>
         ```
     ```
-    {: pre}
+    {: codeblock}

 	Any message data that is valid JSON but without a valid date field or value is written into an object with the prefix `"dt=1970-01-01"`.

 ## {{site.data.keyword.objectstorageshort}} bridge metrics
 {: notoc}